SatyamKaGithub/JAVA/README.md

 ###
-This Repository contains all the practice file that i used to learn JAVA,
+This Repository contains all the practice file that i used to learn JAVA.